Our World Leading Technology

 Electronic Control System

 The novel technology of nanotube x-ray emitters puts high demands on the controlling hardware.
 It requires an electronic capable of delivering high voltage and high energy in pulses lasting only fractions of milliseconds.
 The Electronic Control System (ECS) has initially been developed as the control and driving source for the connected MBX Tubes.
-The ECS is comprised of two main components – the cathode section that controls the emitters and the Anode Power Supply (APS).
+The ECS can operate upto 1400 individual nanotube-based emitters in a static tomographic imaging system with a maximum switching frequency of upto 2000 Hz per switching channel.
+Depending on the number of emitter channels the configuration of the ECS can change, but it is always comprised of two main components – the cathode section that controls the emitters and the Anode section that provides the High Voltage Power.

 The flexibility and the built-in features of the ECS make it not only the ideal driving source for the MBX Tubes but it can be used anywhere where short pulses of several Kilovolts need to be generated.